 The financial statements are presented in INR, which is the functional currency and all values are rounded to the nearest million (INR 000,000), except when otherwise indicated.

 (c.)
 Basis of Measurement:

-The financial statements have been prepared on realization basis.
+The financial statements have been prepared on other than going concern basis.